Sarah

 \section{Calculating Vertices}

 One of the main functions of \SARAH is to calculate the vertices for a model.
-In contrast to the most other calculations, vertices normally are not calculated automatically: it can last several minutes to calculate all vertices of a model sometimes these calculations are not necessary.
-Of course, it is also possible to tell \SARAH that all vertices should automatically calculated, see section \ref{BatchMode}.
-In this section, we want to focus on calculating vertices 'by hand'.\\ Calculating vertices is done with
+In contrast to the most other calculations, vertices are not calculated automatically when initializing a model: it can last several minutes to calculate all vertices of a model and sometimes these calculations are not necessary.
+Of course, it is also possible to tell \SARAH that all vertices should automatically calculated, see section \ref{sec:allvertices}.
+In this section, we want to focus on calculating vertices 'by hand'.\\